mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 ### BigQuery 3rd party APIs

-The most data pipelines are not implemented within the BigQuery API directly but with some 3rd party, higher level APIs.
+The most data pipelines aren't implemented within the BigQuery API directly but with some 3rd party, higher level APIs.
 The high level APIs should expose the underlying BigQuery API for setting the labels.
-But in reality it is not always true.
+But in reality it isn't always true.

-* Apache Beam still does not support job labels on BigQuery read/write transforms [BEAM-9967](https://issues.apache.org/jira/browse/BEAM-9967)
+* Apache Beam still doesn't support job labels on BigQuery read/write transforms [BEAM-9967](https://issues.apache.org/jira/browse/BEAM-9967)
 * BigQuery Spark Connector has recently got the support for setting job labels [PR-586](https://github.com/GoogleCloudDataproc/spark-bigquery-connector/pull/568)
 * Spotify Scio has support for the labels for the long time, but only if the Scio specific BigQuery connector is used [PR-3375](https://github.com/spotify/scio/pull/3375)

 ### BigQuery tables

 Do you know why BigQuery report for storage costs is organized around datasets, not tables?
-Because the labels on the BigQuery tables are not available in the billing export, only labels from datasets are exported.
+Because the labels on the BigQuery tables aren't available in the billing export, only labels from datasets are exported.
 Due to this limitation, I have many fine-grained datasets in the project, just to get proper accountability.

 Please vote for the following [issue](https://issuetracker.google.com/issues/227218385) if you need costs tracking on the table level.